Quick answer

 NFZ Registration for Self-Employed Foreigners

 If you have registered a JDG (jednoosobowa działalność gospodarcza — sole trader), you pay ZUS contributions directly and are not automatically enrolled in NFZ.
-You must apply for voluntary health insurance by submitting form ZUS ZZA.
+You must apply for voluntary health insurance by submitting form the required ZUS form.
 This can be submitted in person at the ZUS branch on ul.
-Pędzichów 27 in Kraków, or electronically via the ZUS PUE online platform at pue.zus.pl.
+Pędzichów 27 in Kraków, or electronically via the the required ZUS form online platform at pue.zus.pl.
 Coverage begins from the first day of the month following your application — there is no backdating for voluntary enrollment.

-JDG holders operating under the preferential ZUS contribution for new businesses (reduced contributions for the first 24 months) are still required to pay the full 9% health contribution.
+JDG holders operating under the preferential ZUS contribution for new businesses (reduced contributions for the first 24 months) are still required to pay the full The health contribution rate and the base it applies to depend on your employment type and tax regime.
+The correct figures are covered in the Healthcare and Medical Systems Guide.
 The preferential rate applies only to social insurance contributions, not the health contribution.
 The health contribution for JDG holders on the general scale and flat tax regimes is income-dependent — it increases as income increases, which significantly affects the effective tax burden at higher earnings levels.

 Not sure whether you need to register for NFZ yourself or through an employer?